superwerker/superwerker/README.md

 ### How do I install superwerker?

 superwerker uses the proven infrastructure-as-code service AWS CloudFormation for installation.
-Here installation can be launched with a click.
+Please have a look at the [installation section](#installation).

 ### Can I activate and deactivate the features of superwerker individually?